Thomas Blamey: General staff

-Blamey arrived back in Australia on 20 October 1919 after an absence of seven years, and became director of Military Operations at Army Headquarters in Melbourne.
-His AIF appointment was terminated on 19 December 1919, and on 1 January 1920, he was simultaneously confirmed in the rank of lieutenant-colonel and promoted to substantive colonel, also receiving the honorary rank of brigadier-general with effect from 1 June 1918.
+Blamey arrived back in Australia on 20 October 1919, after an absence of seven years, and became director of Military Operations at Army Headquarters in Melbourne.
+His AIF appointment was terminated on 19 December 1919 and on 1 January 1920, he was simultaneously confirmed in the rank of lieutenant-colonel and promoted to substantive colonel, also receiving the honorary rank of brigadier-general, with effect from 1 June 1918.
 In May 1920, he was appointed Deputy Chief of the General Staff.

 His first major task was the creation of the Royal Australian Air Force (RAAF).
 The government established a joint Army–Navy board to provide recommendations on the matter, with Blamey and Lieutenant Colonel Richard Williams as the Army representatives.
 Blamey supported the creation of a separate air force, albeit one still subordinate to the Army and Navy.
 He refused to yield, however, on his opposition to the Navy's demand that Lieutenant Colonel Stanley Goble become its first chief.

-In November 1922 Blamey embarked for London to be the Australian representative on the Imperial General Staff.
+In November 1922, Blamey embarked for London to be the Australian representative on the Imperial General Staff.
 He reported that the "conception of an Imperial General Staff ... was absolutely dead".
 The British Army saw little use in the concept of a combined staff which could coordinate the defence of the British Empire.
 He became involved with the development of the Singapore strategy, and he briefed Prime Minister Stanley Bruce on it for the 1923 Imperial Conference, at which it was formally adopted.
 Even in 1923, though, Blamey was sceptical about the strategy.

-When White retired as Chief of General Staff in 1923, Blamey was widely expected to succeed him, as he had as chief of staff of the Australian Corps in France, but there were objections from more senior officers, particularly Major General Victor Sellheim, at being passed over.
+When White retired as Chief of General Staff in 1923, Blamey was widely expected to succeed him, because he had done so as chief of staff of the Australian Corps in France, but there were objections from more senior officers at being passed over, particularly Major General Victor Sellheim.
 Instead, the Inspector General, Lieutenant General Sir Harry Chauvel, was made Chief of General Staff as well, while Blamey was given the new post of Second CGS, in which he performed most of the duties of Chief of General Staff.

 Seeing no immediate prospects for advancement, Blamey transferred from the Permanent Military Forces to the Militia on 1 September 1925.
-For the next 14 years he would remain in the Army as a part-time soldier.
-On 1 May 1926 he assumed command of the 10th Infantry Brigade, part of the 3rd Division.
-Blamey stepped up to command the 3rd Division on 23 March 1931, and was promoted to major general, one of only four Militia officers promoted to this rank between 1929 and 1939.
-In 1937 he was transferred to the unattached list.
+For the next 14 years, he would remain in the Army as a part-time soldier.
+On 1 May 1926, he assumed command of the 10th Infantry Brigade, part of the 3rd Division.
+Blamey stepped up to command the 3rd Division on 23 March 1931 and was promoted to major general, one of only four Militia officers promoted to that rank between 1929 and 1939.
+In 1937, he was transferred to the unattached list.